-Please note: Our intake Process has temporarily changed.
+Please note: Our intake process has temporarily changed.
 RAAM Oxford County is open to serve Oxford Community.
 New client intakes are welcome.
 We ask that new clients go to our client resource link to print and complete our intake paperwork.
 Please call (519) 539-1111 and speak to reception for drop off instructions.
 If you have any program specific questions please feel free to dial x223 to speak with the RAAM Nurse Practitioner.
-Thank you for your patience as we navigate through COVID-19.
+Thank you for your patience as we navigate through COVID-19.p

 WHO WE ARE